 The answer is A. The cost of saying the drug works when it does not is not that great because no alternative treatment is currently available.
 The relative cost of a Type II error is large however, saying the treatment does not work when it really does would prevent people from getting a treatment that could help them (remember no other treatment currently exists).

-The answer is A. No, we already have effective treatments for a cough.
+The answer is B. No, we already have effective treatments for a cough.
 The higher risk of a Type I error is not worth it.

 The researchers who conducted study #3 rejected the null, used an appropriately large sample size of 210, and obtained a large effect size (d = 1.2).
 Clearly, these researchers have the most evidence for a successful treatment.
 It is not as clear which research is has the next best evidence.
 Researcher #2 has the next largest effect size (d = .92) and also rejected the null.
 However, their study used only 15 participants.
 A larger sample would be more convincing.
 Researcher #5 had the next largest effect size (d = .67) but had only 9 participants.
 Researcher #4 has a slightly lower effect size (d = .57) and did reject the null with a sample size of 430.
 Considering effect size, the results of the significance test and sample size Researcher #4 seems to have the next best program for the second grant.